Felony Drug Charge Lawyer in Oakland, CA

 New laws like proposition 47 have knocked down certain drug crimes to misdemeanors.
 However, many California drug offenses can still be charged as felonies with significant penalties.

 Seth Morris is a felony drug charge lawyer who knows California drug laws and has what it takes to fight to reduce your charges and get the best possible outcome.
-If you’re arrested for a felony drug crime in Oakland, Morris Law will analyze the facts, challenge weak evidence, and defend you in and out of court.
-Contact Morris Law at 510-225-9955 or through our online form today.
+If you’re arrested for a felony drug crime in Oakland, our best criminal defense attorneys will work to analyze the facts, challenge weak evidence, and defend you in and out of court.
+Contact Morris Law at 510-225-9955 to schedule a free initial consultation today.

 What is a Felony Drug Charge in California?